gaelso/bookdown-rchunk-style/README.md

 # bookdown-tex-rchunk-style
 Custom preamble.tex for bookdown

-This preamble solves the invalid xcolor warnings and output rchunk with a style similar to its html counterpart.
+style for rchunk in pdf to be visually similar to html. (solves xcolor warnings)